JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 The **base directory** (your `study head dir`) organizes region-specific geometries and APSIM simulations by year, timepoint, and region [(See Details)](inputs.md).

-Use the provided Jupyter notebook (`vercye_setup_helper.ipynb`) to create this structure - just set the parameters below in the first cell and run it.
+Use the provided helper script (`prepare_yieldstudy.py`) to create this structure.
+For this, simply create an additional `setup_config.yaml` file in your base directory and fill it as described below.
+You can then run the setup helper with `python prepare_yieldstudy.py /path/to/basedirectory/setup_config.yaml`.
+For ease of use, start out with the example provided in `examples/setup_config.yaml`.

 1. **Input shapefile & region names**